Seigr-lab/Hyphos/seigr_ecosystem_blueprints/README.md

 ## CRITICAL: READ THIS FIRST

-This documentation contains the **complete technical architecture** of the Seigr ecosystem - a revolutionary bio-digital computing environment that integrates consciousness, senary mathematics, quantum-like properties, and democratic governance into a living, adaptive data organism.
+This documentation contains the **complete technical architecture** of the Seigr ecosystem - a revolutionary consciousness-aware computing environment that integrates consciousness, senary mathematics, quantum-like properties, and democratic governance into a living, adaptive data organism.

 ## 🎯 WHAT IS THE SEIGR ECOSYSTEM